Paristokierrätys

 The classification of batteries

-According to current legislation, batteries are divided into different categories based on their primary intended purpose.
-Recser Oy has also assigned batteries separate internal sub-classes based on their weight.
+Under legislation, batteries are divided into different categories based on their intended use and weight.

 Slush 2017